eclipse-edc/Connector/docs/developer/decision-records/2023-03-15_repository_split/README.md

 The Connector repository will be split up into a "core" repository and technology repositories.
 Extensions that are specific to a particular cloud environment will get moved out into new repositories to which we will refer as "technology repos".
+All technology-specific extensions of all the other repos (FederatedCatalog, IdentityHub, RegistrationService) will be moved out as well.

 The Connector repository will _not_ get renamed, but it can henceforth be referred to as "core" or "connector-core".